Gaussian Multiplicative Chaos for Gaussian Orthogonal and Symplectic Ensembles: Proof of Proposition

-We will now begin to explore integrals of functions supported around $\lam_i$ for $1\le i\le m$.
-To do so, it will be convenient to prove a result to match the behavior of the asymptotics of Proposition \ref{Asym p_N easy} and \ref{Asym p_N Bessel} over their overlapping regions.
+We will now begin to compute integrals of functions supported around $\lam_i$ for $1\le i\le m$.
+It will be convenient to prove a result to match the behavior of the asymptotics of Proposition \ref{Asym p_N easy} and \ref{Asym p_N Bessel} over their overlapping regions.